are available 24/7 through your installation Family Advocacy Program.

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-Furnaces run from October through April as an average.
+Furnaces run from October through April usually.
 In the city, the typical furnace is fueled with natural gas.
 A deposit is required to set up an account for the natural gas utility.
-The monthly bills can be budgeted with twelve equal installments, and will be reevaluated in the winter to determine if the budget amount should be adjusted.
+The monthly bills can be budgeted with 12 equal installments, and will be reevaluated in the winter to determine if the budget amount should be adjusted.
 The budget amount is usually determined in late summer.
 There are two primary sources for natural gas in Battle Creek.
 Which company you choose depends on the area you live in: Semco Energy Gas Co. and Consumer's Energy.
 Check out their websites for more specific information.

 Taxes in Michigan are fairly high.
 There is a state income tax of 4.25%, and sales tax of 6.0%.
-The city personal income tax is accessed at 1% for residents and 1/2% for non-residents.
-Non-residents pay the 1% throughout the year, then are reimbursed the 1/2% when filing the annual income tax forms.
+The city personal income tax is accessed at 1% for residents and 0.5% for non-residents.
+Non-residents pay the 1% throughout the year, then are reimbursed the 0.5% when filing their annual income tax forms.
 Property taxes are based on the home's assessed value.

-It is expensive to relocate, and if not prepared financially, can burden the family finances significantly.
-If the relocation is an approved Permanent Change of Station (PCS), many, but not all costs are reimbursed.
-Be sure to review your PCS package to determine what costs you'll have to pay out-of-pocket.
-If unsure, contact the servicing Human Resources Office for assistance for civilian employees, or the Military Personnel Office/Travel Office for the military member.
+It is expensive to relocate, and if you are not prepared financially, it can burden your family’s finances significantly.
+If the relocation is an approved permanent change of station (PCS), many, but not all, costs are reimbursed.
+Be sure to review your PCS package to determine what costs you'll have to pay out of pocket.
+If you are unsure, contact the servicing human resources office for assistance for civilian employees, or the military personnel office travel office for the military member.
 An advance of PCS costs may be requested from the orders issuing agency, but be sure to claim the advance on the final settlement voucher.